 - Medication and alcohol interactions

-As the brain continues to transform from frequent alcohol abuse, alcohol consumption becomes as essential as one’s basic survival needs—satiation, nourishment, breathing, sleeping, and sex.6 To this extent it should also be noted that when the body is dependent on alcohol, individuals who stop or reduce use abruptly may experience withdrawal symptoms, such as tremors, anxiety, insomnia, abnormal heart rhythm, high blood pressure, seizures, and a state of confusion, agitation, and hallucinations called delirium tremens.
-Severe alcohol withdrawal without appropriate treatment has a likely outcome of death.
+Alcohol consumption becomes essential to survival as the brain transforms from frequent alcohol abuse.4 When the body is dependent on alcohol, individuals who stop or reduce use abruptly may experience withdrawal symptoms, such as tremors, anxiety, insomnia, abnormal heart rhythm, high blood pressure, seizures, and delirium tremens.
+Severe alcohol withdrawal without appropriate treatment may result in death.
+Therefore, early intervention for alcoholism is critical.

-There is no “one size fits all” approach to treatment.
-Treatment of alcoholism varies dependent upon the severity of the condition, individual motivation, and resources available.
+There is no “one size fits all” approach to alcoholism treatment, and options vary based on the severity of the condition, individual motivation, and resources available.
 Accordingly, what works for one may not work for others.
-It is imperative to not force one particular type of treatment if the individual is unwilling to engage in one type and not the other.
-At the same time, it is critically important that the individual engages in a level of treatment that is necessary given the severity of symptoms.
+Do not force one particular type of treatment if the individual is unwilling to engage.
+At the same time, it is critically important they seek necessary treatment, given the severity of symptoms.

 Residential Treatment

-Residential treatment entails living at the treatment center.
-This may include inpatient hospitalization as well as sober living communities such as halfway houses.
-Generally, residential treatment is reserved for the most severe cases of impairment.
-These individuals benefit from 24/7 monitoring and support.
+Residential treatment entails living in a treatment center, hospital, or sober living community.
+Generally, residential treatment is for severe cases of alcohol-related impairment.
+Individuals with alcohol use disorder benefit from 24/7 monitoring and support.
 Such environments are typically structured and include a team of professionals who provide various forms of counseling, support groups, and medication (if required).
-Thirty, 60, and 90-day programs are quite common for this type of treatment.

 Outpatient Therapy